gighive/gighive/docs/ANSIBLE_FILE_INTERACTION.md

 # Ansible File Interaction Guide

-This document explains how the four key Ansible configuration files work together to provision and configure GigHive VMs.
+This document explains how the key Ansible configuration files work together to provision and configure GigHive VMs.

 ## Overview

-GigHive supports multiple VM configurations (e.g., `gighive`, `gighive2`) through a coordinated interaction between:
+GigHive supports multiple VM configurations (e.g., `gighive`, `gighive2`):
+- `gighive` is the primary group name, `gighive2` group can be used for testing a second vm if needed.
+- The files below are the main config files for Ansible.

 1. **`ansible.cfg`** - Global Ansible configuration
 2. **`inventories/inventory_*.yml`** - Host and group definitions